tkiat/my-writings-public/blog/software-dev/tools/shell-limit-md-cols.md

 The -r option at the end is to reformat the output so we get only what is important: file name and line number, instead of getting all contents of every line in stdout.

-Bash alias version with fallback,
+Version with fallback (500 columns),

 ```bash
 2grep-width-nolink() { rg --line-number '.' | sed -E 's/\[([^]]*)\]\([^\)]*\)/\1/g; s/<[^>]*>//g' | rg "(.*?):(.*?):.{${1:-500},}" -r 'filename: $1, line number: $2'; }